 Regional Cooperation and the Transformation of National Sovereignty

-Regional cooperation is often promoted by both academics and politicians as a way for states to address important development challenges.
-However, the willingness to cooperate on different issues varies greatly across different policy fields.
-The TRANSFORM project seeks to understand these divergences by studying how different states connect ideas about national sovereignty to initiatives for regional cooperation.
+Academics and politicians often promote regional cooperation as a way for states to address important development challenges.
+However, the willingness of governments to cooperate varies greatly across different policy fields.
+The TRANSFORM project seeks to understand these divergences by studying how state elites connect ideas about national sovereignty to initiatives for regional cooperation on communicable diseases, natural disasters and transboundary river resources.

 In collaboration with Prof. Fredrik Söderbaum